 - A letter from the student’s parents outlining how they can support the student should they be successful in gaining a scholarship to attend DCIS.

 - Any other documentation that may support the student’s application.

-A scholarship committee will review applications, short-list candidates, conduct interviews and assessments, and select students for approval by the Principal by mid-March 2017 when successful students and parents will be required to sign a Partial Scholarship Agreement (subject to CPE approval of the course).
+A scholarship committee will review applications, short-list candidates, conduct interviews and assessments, and select students for conditional approval by the Principal at a later date when successful students and parents will be required to sign a Partial Scholarship Agreement (subject to CPE approval of the course).